 The AID proposal is to build an Oregon State spec. road on top of “engineered fill”.
 In places the fill and road will be over 18′ high.
 Some of the material will wind up in the river and all of the road will be completely visible to river rafters, kayakers, fishermen and hikers along the Deschutes river trail.

-They are not even planning on doing an Environmental Impact Assessment claiming there will be no impact.
+They are not even planning on doing an Environmental Impact Statement claiming there will be no impact.

 Please support efforts to stop the piping of Arnold Canal by subscribing to this blog: